AlexEe/Go-Interview-Challenge/README.md

 - `Start_before_end()` function should be a method on Instruction instead of taking Instruction as a parameter.
 - `HasSufficientPower()` could be a single line.

-## All issues in the store.go file
+## All issues in the main.go file
-We are expecting them to at least notice the issue with the hard-coded password.
-- All functions could be unexported since they are all in the `main` package.
-- All functions, since they are exported, should have docstring.
-- Connection details for database should be retrieved from env vars or config file, not hard-coded.
+- Postgres connection details should be retrieved from config file or env vars.